Skip to main content

 This accessibility statement applies to eequ.org

-• zoom in up to 300% without the text spilling off the screen
+• Zoom in up to 300% without text spilling off the screen.

-• navigate most of the website using just a keyboard
+• Navigate most of the website using just a keyboard

-• navigate most of the website using speech recognition software
+• Navigate most of the website using speech recognition software.

-• listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+• Listen to most of the website using a screen reader (including the latest versions of JAWS, NVDA and VoiceOver).

-We’ve also made the website text as simple as possible to understand.
+We have also made the website text as simple as possible to understand.

 How accessible this website is